dirk527/blubblaunch/README.md

 # blubblaunch
 This is a macOS native launcher for universal Java Applications, i.e. those that run natively with both ARM (Apple Silicon, M-series CPUs) and Intel (x86_64 CPUs).
-It is a replacement for the JavaApplicationStub of old.
-It is not a packager, but rather intended for those who create Mac applications in their own buld pipelines.
+It is a replacement for the JavaApplicationStub of yore.
+It is not a packager, but rather intended for those who create Mac applications in their own build pipelines.

 # Necessary for Sequoia
 This project exists because under Sequoia, an app not only needs to be signed and notarized, but a shell script no longer works as a launcher.
 Tested: blubblaunch compiled with JDK 21 results in a binary and applications that work with JRE 11 (Adoptium), JRE 17 (Adoptium), JRE 21 (Adoptium).